RandomDude123/handy_python/README.md

 parent_list = [['a', 'b', 'c'], [1, 2, 3]]
 flat_list = [elem for child_list in parent_list for elem in child_list]

-# better in termce of speed
+# better in terms of speed
 flat_list = sum(parent_list, [])
 ```